apriltaoyvr/dracula-foundry/README.md

 # Dracula Theme
 My take on the open theme [Dracula](https://draculatheme.com) and [Dracula UI](https://draculatheme.com/ui) for Foundry VTT.
-Heavily inspired/taken by theripper93 and mouse0270's [Argon Combat Hud](https://github.com/theripper93/enhancedcombathud/).
+I hate light UIs with a passion and wanted to make something I could enjoy looking at.
+I'm sharing this for anyone else who also hates light UIs.

-Currently incomplete, but most menus in Foundry have been skinned/touched by the module so far.
-This is intended to be mostly system agnostic as the focus is primarily on reskinning core foundry.
-Will likely not play well with systems that use a lot of custom theming beyond core.
+It is relatively system agnostic because most of the reskinning is for core foundry.
+Keep in mind it will likely not play well with systems that use a lot of system specific theming.
+D&D 5e will have the most support/integration due to it being my main system.

 If you see something off, let me know and I'll see what I can do.